apache/oozie/docs/src/site/markdown/CoordinatorFunctionalSpec.md

 **<font color="#008000"> Examples: </font>**

-**1. A Coordinator Job that creates an executes a single coordinator action:**
+**1. A Coordinator Job that executes a single coordinator action:**

 The following example describes a synchronous coordinator application that runs once a day for 1 day at the end of the day.
 It consumes an instance of a daily 'logs' dataset and produces an instance of a daily 'siteAccessStats' dataset.